mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

   \end{aligned}
 \end{equation}

-The original Lagrange equations are peeking at us.
+The original Lagrange equations are peeking at us, multiplied by \\(\eta\\).

-We got there by isolating a term multiplied by \\(\eta\\).
-To do this with the next term, integrate by parts twice:
+Can we get another term into that form and move it in with the original Lagrange equation terms?
+Take the next term and integrate by parts twice:

 \begin{equation}
   \begin{aligned}